INRIA/scikit-learn-mooc/_sources/evaluation/evaluation_wrap_up_quiz.md

 target_test_subset = target_test[time_slice]
 ```

 It allows to select data from 5.00 pm until 5.05 pm.
-Used the previous fitted
+Use the previous fitted
 models (linear and gradient-boosting regressor) to predict on this portion of
 the test data.
 Draw on the same plot the true targets and the predictions of
 each model.